RasaHQ/rasa/docs/migrations.rst

 0.7.x to 0.8.0
 --------------

 - Credentials for the facebook connector changed.
-Instead of providing
+Instead of providing:

   .. code-block:: yaml